AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 ### Adding a donation record: `adddonation`

-The command adds a donation record for a donor.
+This command adds a donation record for a donor.

 Format: `adddonation p/DONOR_INDEX d/DONATION_DATE v/BLOOD_VOLUME`